CreevekCZ/eterny_task/README.md

 4. Run `flutter pub run build_runner build --delete-conflicting-outputs` to generate code for Freezed, JSON serialization, auto_route, and dependency injection.
 5. Run `flutter run` to start the application.

+*Note: iOS may require additional setup for signing and provisioning profiles.
+Ensure you have the necessary certificates and profiles configured in Xcode.
+You can easily rewrite bundle identifier in `ios/Runner.xcodeproj/project.pbxproj` file.*

 ## Features
 - Hierarchical display of JSON data in a table format.
 - Expandable/collapsible items to show/hide child items.